Bruno Oliveira (footballer, born 1996)

-Bruno de Oliveira Souza (born 9 June 1996) is a Brazilian professional footballer who plays as a defender for Gangwon FC.
+Bruno de Oliveira Souza (born 9 June 1996) is a Brazilian professional footballer who plays as a centre-back or left-back for Kosovo Superleague club Ballkani.

 Career

 Oliveira started his career with Brazilian side Portuguesa, where he made two league appearances and scored zero goals.
 The same year, he signed for Brazilian side São Paulo-RS, before signing for Brazilian side Central in 2018, where he made fourteen league appearances and scored one goal.
 One year later, he signed for Brazilian side Brasiliense.
 Subsequently, he signed for Brazilian side Lemense in 2020.
 Following his stint there, he signed for Brazilian side São Joseense in 2021, where he made eleven league appearances and scored one goal.

 Ahead of the 2022–23 season, he signed for Bosnia and Herzegovina side Široki Brijeg, where he made twenty-three league appearances and scored zero goals.
 Brazilian news website Universo Online wrote in 2022 that he "proven himself well-adapted to the new environment, so much so that he was already named to the Bosnian national team for the first two rounds of the Bosnian championship" while playing for the club.
 During the summer of 2023, he signed for Bosnia and Herzegovina side Velež, where he made twelve league appearances and scored zero goals.
 Six months later, he signed for South Korean side Gwangju FC, where he made eleven league appearances and scored zero goals.
 Afterwards, he signed for South Korean side Gangwon FC in 2025.
+After end of 2025 season, Gangwon FC released him.